kkowalRepository/kkowal_portfolio/Automated Testing/HerokuAppLoginTest/herokuLogin.md

 }
 ```

 To validate weather test was successful I used the `if` statement.
-In case test is successful the console will return `Test passed` else `Test failed`.
+In case of successful scenario one the console will return `user logged in`.
+In case of successful scenario two the console will return `test passed, user is not logged in`.

 ```